airblade/tcs/README.markdown

 `0`: success

-`1`: one or more unsupported modifiers were encountered (see stderr for details)
+`1`: one or more unsupported classes were encountered (see stderr for details).
+They are sorted to the front of the class list to make them obvious.

 ## Examples